lowepowerlab/protocols/git_and_github.md

-Content was forked and minorly adapted from [Mark Mandel/mjmlab](https://github.com/mjmlab/protocols/blob/master/git-github.md).
-This probably needs to be significantly updated once Tiffany or a lab member has a better handle of Git.
+Content was forked and from [Mark Mandel/mjmlab](https://github.com/mjmlab/protocols/blob/master/git-github.md).
+A lot of content was removed to streamline, but it's not a bad idea to review it when we become more Git-competent.

 # Cloning and contributing to a lab Git repo on GitHub: `lowepowerlab/protocols` as an example